Systems and Behavioral Neuroscience

 Dan Meliza studies neural mechanisms of pattern learning and recognition in the auditory system of songbirds.

 Adema Ribic studies how nerve cells assemble into circuits and how those circuits learn and adapt to the environment.

 Cedric Williams studies physiological changes induced by emotionally arousing events.

-A dominant feature of the Neuroscience Program is that students are trained to apply interdisciplinary techniques to questions of neural and endocrine influences on behavior.
+A dominant feature of the Systems and Behavioral Neuroscience Program is that students are trained to apply interdisciplinary techniques to questions of neural and endocrine influences on behavior.
 Thus, an individual student's project might require the use of a combination of behavioral, pharmacological, anatomical and physiological procedures.
 The Neuroscience laboratories, housed in the Life Sciences Annex of Gilmer Hall, are well-equipped for this multi-faceted approach to research.

 The following faculty will consider graduate applicants to the Systems and Behavioral Neuroscience Programs for entrance in August 2024:

 JC Cang, Jessica Connelly, Alev Erisir, Xiaorong Liu, Dan Meliza, and Adema Ribic.

 The S&BN Program in Psychology accepts applications for Interdisciplinary Doctoral Fellowships in Quantitative Neurobiology of Behavior.